nghiemph95/message_queue_demo/README.md

 # Message Queue Demo with Kafka and RabbitMQ

-A demo system using Kafka and RabbitMQ in a microservices architecture with advanced features.
+A demo system using Kafka and RabbitMQ in a microservices architecture with advanced features and improved error handling.

 ## System Requirements